Oral-B electric toothbrush features.

 Recharging your Oral-B.

 Oral-B rechargeable toothbrushes charge by way of induction.
 This means you simply set them on their charging stand, no direct connection is made (like plugging in a wire).

 All Oral-B’s feature a battery charge indicator, although its design (level of sophistication) varies by model.

 - Some simply indicate that the unit has enough charge to perform (or not).

 - Others give you an idea of the actual level of charge the brush still holds.
-This may be an important feature for people who want to travel without taking their charger.
+This may be an important feature for people who want to travel without taking their charger along.

-Oral-B states that you can help to insure that your toothbrush's battery will maintain maximum recharging capacity by using it straight through (multiple sessions, no charging in between) until it's fully discharged.
+Oral-B states that you can help to ensure that your toothbrush’s battery will maintain maximum recharging capacity by using it straight through (multiple sessions, no charging in between) until it’s fully discharged.
 They suggest doing this at least once every six months.

 Note: Many models are 120 volts only.

-It bears mentioning that the charging unit that comes with an Oral-B product is typically only designed for use with the type of electrical system that is predominant in the country/area in which it was bought.
+It bears mentioning that the charging unit that comes with mid-range to low-end Oral-B toothbrushes is typically one that’s just been designed to be used with the type of electrical system that predominates in the country/area in which it was originally sold.

-That means USA/Canada models are intended for use only with 110 volt systems.
-Units bought in other countries (such as European ones) are typically designed just for 220 - 240 volt ones.
-(In comparison, Sonicare products feature multi-voltage charging units.)
+That means that USA/Canada models are intended for use only with 110-120 volt systems.
+Units bought in other countries (such as those in Europe) are typically designed just for 220 – 240-volt systems.
+(In comparison, most Sonicare products feature multi-voltage charging units.)